DaliaAsh/my-pokedex/git-gameReadMe.md

 while playing this game I learned a lot of git commands like :

+## git --version

+to know the git version you install

 ## git init

 used to initialize a folder as git repository